teachen-ch/teachen.ch/web/wp-content/plugins/user-submitted-posts/readme.txt

 __`[usp_gallery]`__

+__Note:__ This shortcode works only when added to a submitted post.
+It does nothing when added anywhere else.

 Displays a gallery of all submitted images for the current post.
-Customize via the follwing attributes:
+Customize via the following attributes:

 	$size   = image size as thumbnail, medium, large or full -> default = thumbnail
 	$before = text/markup displayed before the image URL     -> default = {a href='%%url%%'}{img src='